blog Literary Destinations Reading & Writing Travel

 The interior, with its bright colors adorning the walls and staircases, even looks as if it came straight from another world.

 In addition, the facade of the Cottbus City Library is made entirely of glass.
-You probably won’t be surprised that this is why this library won the Library of the Year Award in 2006 and the German Architecture Award in 2007, among others.
+It’s no surprise that this library won the Library of the Year Award in 2006 and the German Architecture Award in 2007, among other accolades.

 6. Library of Maria Laach Abbey in Glees

 One of the most beautiful libraries you can visit in Germany is the Maria Laach monastery library.
-It is not only inviting thanks to the warm colors, but also endless due to the curved balustrades.
+Its warm colors and curved balustrades create an inviting and seemingly endless space.

 Top libraries in Germany